absmach/magistrala/things/README.md

 $GOBIN/magistrala-things
 ```

 Setting `MG_THINGS_CA_CERTS` expects a file in PEM format of trusted CAs.
-This will enable TLS against the Users gRPC endpoint trusting only those CAs that are provided.
+This will enable TLS against the Auth gRPC endpoint trusting only those CAs that are provided.

 In constrained environments, sometimes it makes sense to run Things service as a standalone to reduce network traffic and simplify deployment.
 This means that Things service
 operates only using a single user and is able to authorize it without gRPC communication with Auth service.